gmemstr/Platypus/README.md

 Finally you can run `python App.py` and go navigate to `127.0.0.1:8080/login` to get to the admin control panel.

 To expose it to the world, I recommend using an [nginx proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/).

+You can also use Docker if you want, with the included `Dockerfile`.
+You will need to configure your config before building, and use an external SQL server.
 ## Configuration

 | Key | Default Value | What is |